|

 Begin variable-item (or “tagged”) list.
 Each item should

 supply its own mark, or tag.
-A text-indent argument
+If the mark is wider than

-the indentation of the current list to the mark.
-A third
+indentation to the mark.
+A third argument suppresses the

-another.
-Use LI to declare list items, and LE to end the
+to declare list items, and LE to end the list.

 VM [-T] [top [bottom]]